ngpanwei/examples/cucumber-jvm/access-control/ac-05-Test-Code/README.md

 This is the fifth part of the access-control cucumber-jvm example series.

+# test - test framework and step definitions
-# test.ngpanwei.framework - framework code for implementing tests
+* test.ngpanwei.framework - framework code for implementing tests
-* Intent.java - this class tracks what the user intends to do.
+** Intent.java - this class tracks what the user intends to do.

-# test.ngpanwei.stepdefs - Test Step Definition folder
-The step definitions are updated with code to invoke the source codes
-* UserAdminStepDefs.java - step definitions now invoke the source API.
+* test.ngpanwei.stepdefs - Test Step Definition folder.
+The step definitions are updated with code to invoke the source codes ** UserAdminStepDefs.java - step definitions now invoke the source API.
-* UserAdminStepDefsZh.java - step definitions now invoke the source API.
+** UserAdminStepDefsZh.java - step definitions now invoke the source API.

 UserAdminStepDefs.java
 ````java